Revelation: Chapter 3

 7. The spirit of the fear of the Lord

-The interpretation has already been given in Revelation 1:20 concerning the mystery of the seven stars where the stars are the angels over each of the churches, similar to Daniel 10:1-21, Daniel 11:1, and Daniel 12:1.
+The interpretation has already been given in Revelation 1:20 concerning the mystery of the seven stars, where the stars are the angels over each of the churches, similar to Daniel 10:1-21, Daniel 11:1, and Daniel 12:1.
+Except here, the Lord indicates that He is over all the churches, and directs all of them through the angels, not just Sardis.
+What the Lord tells this local church, Sardis, is extremely heartbreaking.

 The Lord's commendation

-In the middle of Revelation 3:1, the church was known for a reputation of being alive.
-However, the very next phrase in this verse qualifies this statement in that the Lord declares this church dead.
-The reputation of men who are esteemed receive a good report by men, but it is not even on the same plane as receiving a good report from the Lord.
+The Lord is not mincing words, because there was nothing for Him to commend this church for.
+In the middle of Revelation 3:1, the church was known for a reputation of being alive, but the Lord declares them dead.
+The reputation of esteemed men receives a good report from men, but it is not even on the same plane as receiving a good report from the Lord.
 This is demonstrated in the account of Samuel arriving at Bethlehem to anoint one of Jesse's sons to be king over Israel.
-In review of his sons, Samuel looked upon their physical characteristics and not the heart, 1Samuel 16:1-13.
-The parallel in scripture is found in Jerusalem, before the invasion of King Nebuchadnezzar, where the people of Israel believed that just because they believed that the Lord was in their midst, that calamity would not come upon them, Micah 3:11.
+In reviewing his sons, Samuel looked upon their physical characteristics, not the heart, 1Samuel 16:1-13.
+Another parallel in scripture is found in Jerusalem, before the invasion of King Nebuchadnezzar, where the people of Israel believed that just because they had the temple, and believed the Lord was in their midst, that calamity would not come upon them, Jeremiah 7:4, Micah 3:11.
 However, the Lord passed judgment upon them who abhorred justice, Micah 3:9-12.
-Likewise, the Lord commented that there would be those in the judgment who would claim that they did great things in His name, yet He said for them to go away for He never knew them, Matthew 7:21-23.
-This church is filled with such people today, who are dead on the inside though they practice many good and wonderful works toward mankind.
+Likewise, the Lord commented that there would be those in the judgment who would claim that they did great things in His name, yet He said for them to go away; He never knew them, Matthew 7:21-23.
+As Sardis, many churches have great histories when the Lord did a great work through them, and the people were responsive to the leading of the Holy Spirit.
+But today they are utterly dead, though they practice many good and wonderful works toward their fellow man.
+The Lord has no commendation for Sardis, nor for those churches that have similar historic profiles.

 The Lord's condemnation

-In the last part of Revelation 3:1 is the qualifier to the previous phrase in this verse, the church of Sardis is actually dead.
-Works alone or the numbers of individuals attending a congregation are not what make living church; it is the presence of the Spirit of the Lord.
+In the last part of Revelation 3:1 is the qualifier to the previous phrase in this verse; the church of Sardis is dead.
+Works alone or the number of individuals attending a congregation, does not make a living church; it is the presence of the Spirit of the Lord.
 Despite their deadness as a church, the Lord is still faithful, 2Timothy 2:11-13.
-As an example, prior to the Israelites appearing below the mountain Sinai, the Lord had been providing them daily sustenance of manna from heaven, except on the Sabbath.
+For example, before the Israelites appeared below the mountain of Sinai, the Lord had provided them daily sustenance of manna from heaven, except on the Sabbath.
 This provision by the Lord lasted through their entire exodus of 40 years, Exodus 16:34-35.
-When Moses ascended up Mount Sinai at the call of the Lord, and had been removed from the sight of the people for 40 days, they rebelled against the Lord, made an idol that they declared delivered them from Egypt, and performed many lewd acts.
-In spite of all this and other future acts, the Lord continued to provide them their daily manna.
-But when Moses did come down the mountain and he witnessed the great sin among the people, judgment came upon the people, Exodus 32.
-But the Lord was still faithful to His word to deliver the people into the Land that He had promised to Abraham, and confirmed with Isaac and Jacob, Exodus 33:1-6.
+When Moses ascended Mount Sinai at the call of the Lord, and had been removed from the sight of the people for 40 days, they rebelled against the Lord, made an idol that they declared delivered them from Egypt, and performed many lewd acts.
+Despite all this and other future acts, the Lord continued to provide them with their daily manna.
+But when Moses came down the mountain and witnessed the great sin among the people, judgment came upon the people, Exodus 32.
+But the Lord was still faithful to His word to deliver the people into the land He promised to Abraham, confirmed with Isaac and Jacob, Exodus 33:1-6.

 A summary of the letter to the church of Sardis